ForawardStar/SOD/readme.md

 * [CNN model](https://drive.google.com/drive/folders/1ios0nOHQt61vsmu-pdkpS1zBb_CwLrmk?usp=sharing)
 * [Transformer model (P2T)](https://github.com/yuhuan-wu/P2T)

 Besides the saliency maps, we also provide the bounding boxes and edge maps as the location and boundary supervisions, respectively.
-The bounding box ground truth is avaliable at /data/DUTS-TR/BoundingBox_DUTS-TR.txt of this repository.
+The bounding box ground truth is avaliable at `/data/DUTS-TR/BoundingBox_DUTS-TR.txt` of this repository, or you can directly downloaded from the link: .

 We have prepared a script to train our model:
 ```